-- (50) qarar-u-hum kull-u-hum decision-NOM-3M.PL all-NOM=3M.PL 'the decision of all of them' - (51) hal-u=hum kull-u=hum situation-NOM=3M.PL all-NOM=3M.PL 'the situation of all of them' ' - (52) sharaf-u=hum kull-u=hum honor-NOM=3M.PL all-NOM=3M.PL 'the honor of all of them' - (53) mu\u00e4taqad-u=hunna \u00e4amat-u=hunaa belief=NOM=3F.PL all-NOM=3F.PL 'the belief of all of them'
+- (50) qarar-u-hum kull-u-hum decision-NOM-3M.PL all-NOM=3M.PL 'the decision of all of them' - (51) hal-u=hum kull-u=hum situation-NOM=3M.PL all-NOM=3M.PL 'the situation of all of them' ' - (52) sharaf-u=hum kull-u=hum honor-NOM=3M.PL all-NOM=3M.PL 'the honor of all of them' - (53) muStaqad-u=hunna Samat-u=hunaa belief=NOM=3F.PL all-NOM=3F.PL 'the belief of all of them'

 Here the FQ associates with a preceding pronominal possessor.
-It is not clear how movement occurs within the nominal domain to derive the floating pattern seen in such examples.
+It is not clear how a movement analysis would explain the pattern here.

 All of the above facts lead to the conclusion that the stranding analysis does not explain all cases of Q-float.
 An associate does not move out of a constituent, stranding the quantifier.
-However, a number of facts still argue that there is a movement dependency between the FQ and its associates: Q-float, like any movement, may associate with A- and \overline{A} -positions and is sensitive to islands.
-In addition, FQs show reconstruction effects for binding:
+However, a number of facts still argue that there is a movement dependency between a FQ and its associate: a FQ may associate with A- or \overline{A} -positions (24-25) and is sensitive to islands (33-35).
+In addition, a FQ shows reconstruction effects for binding conditions:

-- (54) isha $^{\circ}$ at-in $^{\circ}$ an -hu $i$ /nafsih $i$ $^{\circ}$ ali-un $i$ $^{\circ}$ ankara=ha kull-a=ha. rumors-ACC about him $i$ /himself $i$ Ali $i$ -NOM denied.3F.PL=3F.PL all-ACC=3F.PL.
-(Condition B) - (55) kutub-an San al-ra?iis_i lam yaqra?=ha huwa kull-a=ha. books-ACC about the-president NEG read.3M.PL=3F.PL he_i all-ACC=3F.PL 'Books about the president_i, he_i did not read all.'
-(Condition C)
+(54) ishaʿat-in ʿsan -hui/nafsihi ʿsali-uni ʔankara=ha kull-a=ha. rumors-ACC about himi/himselfi Alii-NOM denied.3F.PL=3F.PL all-ACC=3F.PL.
+'Rumors about himselfi, Alii has all denied.'
+(Binding Condition B) (55) kutub-an ʿsan al-raʔiisi lam yaqraʔ=ha huwa kull-a=ha. books-ACC about the-president NEG read.3M.PL=3F.PL hei all-ACC=3F.PL 'Books about the president i, hei did not read all.'
+(Binding Condition C)

-It therefore seems that Q-float cannot involve stranding of a discontinuous element, but still involves movement of the associate from projection that dominates both it and the FQ.
-I will propose an analysis that reconciles these apparently conflicting facts in section 4.
+It therefore seems that Q-float cannot result from movement of the associate out a continuous constituent that includes it and the quantifier.
+It rather appears that the associate moves out of a projection that dominates both it and the quantifier.
+I will present an analysis that reconciles these apparently conflicting facts in section 4.

 The adverbial analysis, on the other hand, was proposed as an alternative to the movement analysis.
-Proponents of the adverbial analysis proposed that FQs are adverbial elements that semantically modify the predicates they combine with, or in some versions of the analysis, that modify their associate NPs (Kayne 1975, Dowty and Brodie 1984, Miyagawa 1989, Baltin 1995, Bobaljik 1995, Torrego 1996, Brisson 1998, Benmamoun 1999.
-The majority of the arguments used to argue for the adverbial analysis were the same arguments that rendered the movement analysis problematic: that FQs appear in positions that are known to not involve a DP trace and that they cannot appear in trace positions with some verbs (e.g., passives).
-However, these arguments are inapplicable to Arabic, as the facts presented in section 2.2 indicate.
+Proponents of the adverbial analysis proposed that FQs are adverbial elements that semantically modify the predicates they combine with, or in some versions of the analysis, that modify their associate NPs (Kayne 1975, Dowty and Brodie 1984, Miyagawa 1989, Baltin 1995, Bobaljik 1995, Torrego 1996, Brisson 1998, Benmamoun 1999, among others).
+The majority of the arguments used to argue for the adverbial analysis were the same arguments that rendered the movement analysis problematic: FQs appear in positions that are not known to be thematic positions (NP trace positions), and FQs cannot appear in the object position of some verbs (e.g., passives) which are known to be thematic positions.
+As shown in section 2.2, these criticisms were mainly based on facts from English and French, and are not applicable to Arabic as supported by empirical evidence.

 A third analysis that has been recently proposed is a hybrid analysis (e.g., Fitzpatrick 2006).
 This analysis argues that in some languages both stranding and adverbial modification are available as Q-floating strategies.
-This analysis would explain the cases in which movement is impossible, and still would account for the movement-like properties of Q-float, like the fact that Arabic FQs may be associated with both A and A' positions.
+This analysis would explain the cases in which movement is impossible, and still would account for the movement-like properties of Q-float, like the fact that Arabic FQs may be associated with both A and \overline{A} positions.
 However, I do not adopt this analysis here because I believe that a uniform analysis of the facts would be more parsimonious than two.